 In October 2011, we launched our pilot Transom Story Workshop for beginning radio producers.

-The workshop was so successful we’ve followed up with an 8-week Spring 2012 session, again for beginners.
-Currently, nine novice radio students are living in Woods Hole learning the craft of telling stories with sound.
-The students come from the United States and Canada, ranging in age from their early-twenties to mid-thirties, and are already deep into gear and sound.
+The workshop was so successful we’ve continued on with twice yearly, spring and fall, workshops.
+Nine novice radio students come to live in Woods Hole and learn the craft of telling stories with sound.
+The students have come from all over the United States, Canada, as well as overseas, and have ranged in age from their early-twenties to mid-fifties.

-Another Transom Story Workshop for beginners is scheduled for the fall of 2012.
+Another Transom Story Workshop for beginners is scheduled for the fall of 2015, and this time we are offering a scholarship.
 View the application and guidelines.